24 December 2025

 their spears into pruning hooks;

-nation shall not lift up sword
+shall not lift up sword against nation,

 neither